Dismantling the Myth of Silence

 What Actually Helps

-If the goal is to support women in speaking up, reporting, and advocating for themselves — in class, at work, in relationships, on the street — the work isn't telling them to try harder.
+If the goal is to support women in speaking up, reporting, and advocating for themselves — in class, at work, in relationships, on the street — the work isn't telling them to try harder or just be more confident.

 It's building the conditions where speaking up is safer and more possible: